-- 1. Infrastructure charges are paid when the connection is made.
+- Infrastructure charges are paid when the connection is made.
 The value to be paid will be that set out in the charging arrangements that were in force at the time of your quote. - 2.
-Transition arrangements can be provided between the old infrastructure charges and the new infrastructure charges, providing the contributions from developers cover the cost of network reinforcement in accordance with the Charging Scheme Rules.
+Transition arrangements can be provided between the old infrastructure charges and the new infrastructure charges, providing the contributions from new connection services' customers cover the cost of network reinforcement in accordance with the Charging Scheme Rules.